-The members of the Compensation Committee (the "Compensation Committee") at December 31, 2015 were John W. Wright (Committee Chairman), Mark J. DeMeo, and Nicholas J. Rado.
+The members of the Compensation Committee (the "Compensation Committee") at December 31, 2016 were John W. Wright (Committee Chairman), Jeffery B. Allen and Nicholas J. Rado.
 All are independent under NASDAQ listing standards.
 The Committee evaluates and recommends to the Board of Directors salary and other compensation for the CEO and President, and salary and other compensation for the executive officers.
-The Committee met 4 time in 2015.
+The Committee met 8 times in

+2016.
 The Committee has a charter that can be found on the Bank's website at www.summitstatebank.com.